architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 Heavy refactoring.
 Taking new people on the team.
 A major rebase.
 Swapping out a dependency.
 Getting rid of dead code.
 Resurrecting code months after the last commit.
 Handing projects over.
 These things happen day to day in an environment of constant change.
 Without unit tests, you might be facing days, weeks or even months of tedious work.
 But when a good suite of unit tests has your back, each of these is a breeze.

 But what about CSS?
 Is it possible to keep a similar pace of development there?

-[moving-fast.A1]: http://mashable.com/2014/04/30/facebooks-new-mantra-move-fast-with-stability/#BryYX_gAQsqq "Facebook Changes Its ‘Move Fast and Break Things’ Motto — at Mashable"
-[moving-fast.A2]: https://vimeo.com/91537336 "Bringing Change to Life — by Bill Scott"